 Not all of these games are blowouts.

 Plus, some FBS schools depend on these games to even make it to a bowl.
-How many of these 6-6 teams would have made it to a bowl game this year if they hadn’t have an FCS school on their schedule?
+How many of these 6-6 teams would have made it to a bowl game last season if they didn’t have an FCS school on their schedule?

 FBS schools need FCS schools as just much as the FCS needs them.
 Although a lot of fans and college football experts want more exciting games out there, don’t look for it happen.